Help for the weary Drupal developer: api.drupal.org and drupal.org OpenSearch plugins

 Installation

 This page contains the necessary autodiscovery entries, so, you need to tell your browser to install them for you.
-I'll add some basic instructions to this page soon.

-Download Links
+Manual Download Links

 For those who are so inclined, here are direct download links: